-- Become informed about proper compost management for pathogen reduction, and document the methods used to eliminate pathogens from any manure that you apply. - Document or obtain documentation about the specific compost management practices used for each lot. - Maximize the time between the date you apply manure to production areas and the date you harvest those areas. - In melon production areas where you use multi-season drip irrigation, the spreading of chicken manure or litter without incorporating it into the soil requires careful attention to ensure that pathogen reduction practices have been followed and documented.
+- Become informed about proper compost management for pathogen reduction, and document the methods used to eliminate pathogens from any manure that you apply. - Document or obtain documentation about the specific compost management practices used for each lot. - Maximize the time between the date you apply manure to production areas and the date you harvest those areas. - If you practice multi-season drip irrigation, the spreading of manure without incorporating it into the soil requires careful attention to ensure that pathogen reduction practices have been followed and documented.